3 Towns in Tuscany, Northern Italy – Itinerary 1 Day

 3. Volterra

--> Where to stay in Tuscany?
+➤ Where to stay in Tuscany?

 Take your time to visit the Duomo, Siena Cathedral, which is world-famous for its architecture (entry fees apply).

-The piazza contains the Gaia Fountain (Gaia means joyful) from 1346 which is a lovely Gothic and Renaissance fountain with decorations by the artist Jacopo della Quercia.
+The piazza contains the Gaia Fountain (Gaia means joyful) from 1346, a lovely Gothic and Renaissance fountain with decorations by the artist Jacopo della Quercia.
 Moreover, the piazza also features the beautiful Palazzo Pubblico next to the tower Torre del Mangia.
 It is the highest tower (102 m / 335 ft) in Tuscany – and once one of the highest secular towers in Italy.
 The tower had the same height as Siena Cathedral to symbolise that the state and the church had equal power!

 The square is the perfect place for people-watching!

-Around noon it is time to find the way back to your car to continue your itinerary in this part of Northern Italy with the next stop: San Gimignano.
+Around noon, it is time to find the way back to your car to continue your itinerary in this part of Northern Italy with the next stop: San Gimignano.

 Rome in 3 days